dlsmith/lox-ocaml/README.md

 # lox-ocaml

-An implementation of (something close to) the Lox language from [Crafting Interpreters](https://www.craftinginterpreters.com/).
+An implementation of (something close to) the jlox tree-walk interpreter from [Crafting Interpreters](https://www.craftinginterpreters.com/).
 I'm also using this as an opportunity to learn more about statically-typed functional programming patterns and the OCaml language.
 Thus, the implementation diverges